Irish State Coach: Description

-Description

-The exterior is blue and black with gilt decoration and the interior is covered in blue damask.
-It is normally driven from the box seat using two or four horses (though it can also be postilion driven with the box seat removed).
-Along with several other royal state coaches, it is stored in the Royal Mews, where it can be seen by the public.

-History and current use
+History

-The coach may be either coachman-driven (top) or postilion-drawn (bottom).

 The original Irish State Coach was built as a speculative venture in 1851 by John Hutton & Sons of Dublin, who held a Royal Warrant as coachbuilders to Queen Victoria.
 Exhibited at the 1853 Great Industrial Exhibition, it was admired by the Queen, purchased and delivered to the Royal Mews.
 From 1861 it became the Queen's state carriage of choice, as she declined to use the Gold State Coach following the death of Prince Albert.

 Under Edward VII, when use of the Gold Coach resumed, the Irish coach was made available for the Prince of Wales to use, and decorated with his insignia.
 Prior to his coronation as George V, the coach was sent for refurbishment to the workshops of Barker & Co. of Notting Hill.
 Whilst there, in 1911, it was extensively damaged by fire (with only the metal framework left intact); however, Barkers completely reconstructed it to the original design in the space of nineteen weeks, in time for it to be used in the coronation procession.

 After the end of the Second World War the Irish State Coach (in place of the Gold Coach) came to be used habitually by the monarch at the State Opening of Parliament.
 It was also used on other occasions, including conveying King George VI and Queen Elizabeth II (then Princess Elizabeth) to Westminster Abbey for her wedding to Prince Philip, Duke of Edinburgh.
 In 1960 it was modified to enable it to be drawn using postilion-ridden horses, as an alternative to being driven by a coachman from the box seat.

+In 1988 the new Australian State Coach arrived at the mews, which went on to be used in place of the Irish State Coach on some state occasions (especially in cold weather).
+That same year the opportunity was taken for a complete restoration of the Irish coach to be undertaken by the Royal Mews carriage restorers—the first time such an extensive restoration had been undertaken in-house.
+It was entirely repainted and regilded, and completed in time to carry the Queen and the Duke of Edinburgh to the State Opening of Parliament once again in November 1989.